rs028/mcm-facsimile/README.md

    fixes a formatting issue with exponential numbers in some FACSIMILE output files.

 REQUIREMENTS & INSTALLATION
 ---------------------------

 All you need to run the scripts is to have Python (version < 2.7) on your system.
 If it is not already installed, you can download it at http://www.python.org/.
 Note that these scripts will not work with Python 3.0 or later.
-Then download the archive in a directory of your choice.
+Download the files in a directory of your choice.